Exiall1/ICP2017FGroupProject/Exam/README.md

-This is the folder for question 1
+This folder contains the final for ICP2017F

-*add more stuff here